kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-03-tracing-in-kyma.md

 ## Overview

-With the [Jaeger](https://github.com/jaegertracing) distributed tracing system, you can analyze the path of a request chain going through your distributed applications.
+For in-cluster tracing, Kyma uses [Jaeger](https://github.com/jaegertracing).
+With this distributed tracing system, you can analyze the path of a request chain going through your distributed applications.
 This information helps you to, for example, troubleshoot your applications, or optimize the latency and performance of your solution.

 ## Limitations